Exunys/Aimbot-V3/README.md

 This project is in beta testing, feel free to create pull requests (you will get credited), issues or just contact me on any of my linked platforms.

+This module is used in [AirHub V2](https://github.com/Exunys/AirHub-V2), if you want to use it to exploit for personal use instead of embedding for development purposes, I recommend you use AirHub.

 ### 📜 License
 This project is completely free and open sourced.
 But, that does not mean you own rights to it.
 Read this [document](https://github.com/Exunys/Aimbot-V3/blob/main/LICENSE) for more information.
 You can re-use / stitch this script or any system of this project into any of your repositories, as long as you credit the developer [Exunys](https://github.com/Exunys).